 Before you install your sensor, there are some important things you should know about exactly where to place it, and where not to.

-Depending on where you place your sensor, your system might have to work longer to keep you comfortable.
-This can increase the amount of energy your system uses.
+Depending on where you place your sensor, your system might have to work longer and use more energy to keep you comfortable.

 It’s best to put your temperature sensor:

-- About chest high: If you install the sensor too high or too low, your system may overheat or overcool the room.
-This is because the air is generally warmer near the ceiling and cooler near the floor.
+- About chest high.
+Air is generally warmer near the ceiling and cooler near the floor.
+If you install the sensor too high or too low, your system may overheat or overcool the room because it’s responding to the wrong temperature.

-- Within 50 feet (15 m) of your thermostat, so they can communicate.
-The wireless range can be reduced by walls, floors, appliances, furniture and other electronics.
-So you may need to place them closer together.
+- Within a maximum of 50 feet (15 m) of your thermostat, so the sensor and thermostat can communicate wirelessly.
+You may need to place them closer together because the wireless range can be reduced by walls, floors, appliances, furniture and other electronics.

 Do not place your temperature sensor:

 - Near heat sources such as vents, stoves, or hot water pipes.

 - On or near a window or other uninsulated surface (such as a brick wall) that can get much warmer or cooler than the room.